Video Doorbell Scoring

 This test determines how effectively the camera captures general motion events at varying distances.
 This factors in the maximum motion detection range, motion detection delay, wake up time, and stream initiation.
 In order to account for differences in motion detection range and fluctuations in walking speed during the test, the measurement is distance covered walking towards the camera from a fixed starting point at 10m.

 Maximum motion detection range is first determined using a zig-zag test.
-The subject approaches the camera slowly in a zig-zag pattern, advancing only 1 foot (~30cm) on each crossing and pausing for 5 seconds at each point.
-The fastest notification setting will be configured on the doorbell and the test is continued until a motion notification is triggered.
+The subject approaches the camera slowly in a zig-zag pattern, advancing only 1 foot (~30cm) on each crossing and pausing for 3 seconds at each point.
+The fastest notification setting will be configured on the doorbell (no thumbnails), and the sensitivity set to the highest setting.
+The test is continued until a motion notification is triggered.
 Final distance is adjusted for the motion notification delay as determined in the notification performance tests.

 The motion capture test is then conducted over multiple test sessions.
 To account for network fluctuations and other uncontrolled variables 15 attempts will be recorded, 1 per day at different times of day: 5 when the subject is front lit, 5 when back lit, and 5 at night.